 Step 2 – Make a decision

-To decide whether to approve an NDIS funded therapist request, principals should use the information provided by the therapist and parent(s) in the Request Form and Parent Consent form (login required), to consider all factors set out in the ‘Key Considerations’ section above.
+To decide whether to approve an NDIS funded therapist request, principals must use the information provided by the therapist and parents/carers in the (staff login required) to consider all factors set out in the section.
 These questions are designed to guide deliberations.